jliagouris/openshift-logs/chameleon-cloud-migration/Readme.md

   * `kube_worker` : Ansible requirement.
 The directory corresponds to an **Ansible role** specific to the k8s worker nodes.
   * `playbooks` : Ansible requirement.
 Stores the playbooks to provision and delete the provisioned resources.
   * `local` : Ansible requirement.
 The directory corresponds to an **Ansible role** specific to our local machine.
+  * `benchmark_application_deployer` : Ansible requirement.
+The directory corresponds to an **Ansible role** specific to deploying the chosen benchmark application.
+  * `sucrose_deployer` : Ansible requirement.
+The directory corresponds to an **Ansible role** specific to deploying the sucrose application.

 **Files**